Sometimes you need to check your work’s grammar, punctuation and commas in a pinch.

 Scribens is a powerful tool considering it’s completely free and online.

 The display is fairly intuitive, and provides a wealth of feedback at a glance.
-It would be better if you didn’t have to click a button to pull up the color key, but that aside it’s very easy to use.
+It would be better if you didn’t have to click a button to pull up the colour key, but that aside it’s very easy to use.
 Making the edits is surprisingly quick and easy given how many issues it can flag up.

 One downside, however, is that it does seem to flag up issues that aren’t actually issues.
 This is to be anticipated to some degree, as no grammar checker is perfect – but it happened a little more consistently than should be expected.